pingcap/docs/dm/quick-start-with-dm.md

 > **Note:**
 >
-> If your target machine's operating system supports SELinux, make sure that SELinux is **disabled**.
+> If your target machine's operating system supports SELinux, ensure that SELinux is **disabled**.

 ## Step 1: Deploy a DM cluster